Do you want to display the estimated time it takes to read your WordPress blog posts?

 At the top, the plugin lets you choose whether to show the read time on blog posts, your home page, and your archive pages.

-Besides that, you can change the position of the read time, edit the text, change the font, size, margins, background color, text color, and a lot more.
+There are settings for the font size, position of the read time, background color, text color, and a lot more.

 You can also change its style, background color, primary color, and bar thickness.
-After editing your progress bar settings, go ahead and click the ‘Save’ button.

-You can now visit your website to see the reading time and a progress bar in action.
+You can now visit your WordPress website to see the reading time and a progress bar in action.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-Tom Lemanski says
+Tom Lemanski

 Thanks for the recommendation.
 I was using another read time plugin with no formatting settings so the read time was crowded into the post content.
 The issue was resolved immediately upon installation.

-WPBeginner Support says
+WPBeginner Support

 Glad to hear our recommendation could help!